Best Of16 min read

 Hostgator

-HostGator has been around since 2002, and their longevity isn't an accident.
-They offer dependable shared hosting with a familiar cPanel setup, unmetered bandwidth, and solid uptime — all starting around $2.75/mo.
-It's not flashy.
+HostGator has been around since 2002, and that longevity didn't happen by accident.
+They offer solid shared hosting with a familiar cPanel setup, unmetered bandwidth, and reliable uptime — all starting around $2.75/mo.
+It's not fancy.
 It doesn't try to be.
-But it works, and for a first-time site owner that's really all you need.
+But it works, and for a first-time site owner, that's really all you need.

-Their 45-day money-back guarantee gives you more breathing room than the standard 30 days most hosts offer.
-Don't expect blazing speed — their shared servers are standard (no LiteSpeed here), but for a basic informational site or starter blog getting under 10,000 visitors a month, that's more than enough.
-Honestly, I think the obsession with LiteSpeed is a bit overblown for sites at that traffic level anyway.
+Their 45-day money-back guarantee beats the standard 30 days most hosts offer.
+Don't expect lightning-fast speed — their shared servers are standard (no LiteSpeed here), but for an informational site or beginner blog with under 10,000 monthly visitors, that's plenty.
+Honestly, some people obsess over LiteSpeed when standard servers work just fine for that traffic level anyway.

 Key Features: